 1. Greetings and smiles on the street of Tanzania.

-Many were curious about my nationality and keen to learn about my experiences in their homeland.
-With some, the interaction brimmed with more laughter and smiles than words, bridging the gap of languages.
+Many were curious about my nationality and eager to hear about my experiences in their country.
+Some exchanges were filled with more laughter and smiles than words, proving that friendliness goes beyond language.

 2. What language do people in Tanzania